mmessous/draft-messous-EAT-AI/draft-messous-eat-ai.md

 Autonomous AI agents—software entities that perceive, reason, and act with minimal human oversight—are deployed across cloud, edge, enterprise, and telecommunications environments.
 Their autonomy introduces new trust challenges: if an agent’s model is tampered, its training data is non-compliant, or its inference policy is violated, the consequences range from service disruption to regulatory breaches.

 The Entity Attestation Token (EAT) {{RFC9711}} provides a standardized framework for remote attestation.
 However, EAT does not define claims specific to AI artifacts.
-This document fills that gap by specifying a **generic EAT profile for AI agents**, with **optional telecom-specific claims** for use in 5G/6G networks (e.g., ETSI ENI AI-Core [ETSI-GR-ENI-051], 3GPP TS 29.510).
+This document fills that gap by specifying a **generic EAT profile for AI agents**, with **optional telecom-specific claims** for use in 5G/6G networks (e.g., ETSI ENI AI-Core {{ETSI-GR-ENI-051}}).

 This profile enables verifiers—such as OAuth resource servers, network function orchestrators, or policy enforcement points—to make trust decisions based on verifiable evidence about an agent’s:
 - **Model integrity** (weights, architecture),